AhmedSeemalK/Enterprise-Inference/ida/README.md

 deploy_llm_models=on

 `````
-Make sure to update the values in the inference-config.cfg file according to your requirements before running the automation.
+Make sure to update the values in the inference-config.cfg file according to your requirements before running the AI Inference Deployment Suite.

 ##### Notice:
-   This automation is designed for deployments which allows you to selectively deploy or skip various components based on your requirements.
+   This AI Inference Deployment Suite is designed for deployments which allows you to selectively deploy or skip various components based on your requirements.

 >
 > - If `deploy_kubernetes_fresh` is set to `on`, a fresh Kubernetes cluster will be initialized as per the deployment configuration.